uptonking/note4yaoo/lib-db-pouchdb-community-stars.md

 # discuss-stars
 - ##

-- ## 🔁 Another question: how would you implement "undo" using RxDB?
+- ## 🔁 how would you implement "undo" using RxDB?
 - https://discord.com/channels/969553741705539624/1148193932744867890
   - E.g. a user performs an action which triggers query/queries.
 Then they click an "undo" button, which should revert the changes from those queries
 - I do not think this is rxdb specific.
 The thing is that between the original action and the undo, another user might have updated the documents.